ManMyth0/crypto-bot-api/README.md

     "product_id": "BTC-USD",
     "side": "BUY",  // or "SELL"
-    "position_type": "LONG",  // "LONG", "SHORT", "OFFLOAD", or "BUY" - Optional for position tracking, is case insensitive "position_id": "optional-uuid", // For closing trades.
-Omit for opening new positions "order_configuration": {
+    "position_type": "LONG",  // "LONG", "SHORT", "OFFLOAD", or "BUY" - Optional for position tracking, is case insensitive "position_id": "optional-uuid", // Currently unused in the API implementation "order_configuration": {
         "market_market_ioc": {
             // For market orders, only quote_size is required